verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Extra Verus arguments passed to verifier invocations.

-## verus-analyzer.verus.reportAllErrorsEnable {#verus.reportAllErrorsEnable}
+## verus-analyzer.verus.verificationScope {#verus.verificationScope}

-Default: `false`
+Default: `"module"`

-Report verifier errors from the entire crate instead of restricting verification to the saved file's module.
+Verification scope used when a Rust file is saved.

+`module` verifies only the saved file's module. `crate` verifies the entire crate and reports all errors.

 ## verus-analyzer.vfs.extraIncludes {#vfs.extraIncludes}